In the coaching world, everyone talks about finding your coaching niche.

 So what James does is, he looks out for a quit smoking hypnotherapist, and he comes across 2 coaches: John and Jane.

 But before I take you any further, let’s look at the coaching bios of both John and Jane.

 Specialization: Yes, in addressing the specific problem.

 Out of both these coaches, who do you think will James pick, and whose coaching packages is he more likely to buy?

 Of course, he is going to pick Jane.
-Because Jane is a specialist & addresses his problems in a more specific manner, and that’s why he can relate to her more on a human level.
+Because Jane is a specialist and addresses his problems in a more specific manner.
+That’s why he can relate very strongly with her.

 Even for advertising, It is almost certain that Jane’s conversions will be higher, and her customer acquisition cost will be cheaper.

 Everything, in the long run, will convert more and cost her less.

 That’s the whole benefit of niching.
 Niching allows you to directly speak to your clients in a language they can understand.